deltachat/deltachat-pages/eu/help.md

 Gai hauei buruzko estatistikak interesatzen zaizkigu, adibidez:

-- Zenbat kontaktu sartzen dira QR kodea aurrez aurre eskaneatuz?
+- How many contacts are added by scanning a QR code or opening an invite link?

 - Delta Chaten zer bertsio ari dira erabiltzen?